 Real estate developers establish homeowners associations as corporations for the purpose of marketing, managing, and selling homes and lots in a residential subdivision.
 HOAs grant the developer privileged voting rights in governing the association.
 Usually, the developer transfers ownership of the association to the homeowners after selling a predetermined number of lots.
-Generally home buyers within the area of a homeowners association must become members, and therefore must obey the restrictions set forth by the association.
+Generally home buyers within the purview of a homeowners association must become members, and must obey the restrictions set forth by the association.
 Most homeowner associations are incorporated, and are subject to state statutes that govern non-profit corporations and homeowner associations.
 State oversight of homeowner associations is minimal, and it varies from state to state.

 We've already done the research for you.
 References (formerly Field Guides) offer links to articles, eBooks, websites, statistics, and more to provide a comprehensive overview of perspectives.
 EBSCO articles (E) are available only to NAR members and require a password.